In addition to the standard LDraw Lego modelling environment you get:

 Also, not so much an omission as a minor inconvenience: it is not possible to lay roof tiles over Double Angle Bricks using the default grid setting of the CAD tool.
 Because of the rules of geometry they do not interlock.
 Once a row has been laid, using the standard grid for the horizontal spacing, the row has to be shuffled into its vertical and lateral position on a fine setting.
 Sorry – don’t blame me, blame Euclid!

 The instructions here are for installing on a Windows platform.
-The Automated installer supports Windows XP SP3 (Home and Pro), Windows Vista (all versions), Windows 7 (all versions) and Windows 8 (all versions).
+The Automated installer supports Windows XP SP3 (Home and Pro), Windows Vista (all versions), Windows 7 (all versions), Windows 8 (all versions) and Windows 10.
 On 64-Bit Operating Systems it will install in the “Program files (x86)” folder.
 For earlier versions of Windows the package can be installed manually.

 There are equivalent packages for Macintosh and Linux, and there is no reason why the Minibrix add-on shouldn't work on these, too.
 However I have no means to test this.
 (Perhaps some day somebody will let me know if it works!)
 If you wish to experiment with non-Windows platforms, the place to start is the main LDraw “Get Started” page at http://www.ldraw.org/help/getting-started.html.
 When you have installed the appropriate LDraw software package, return to these instructions at Step 2 below.